Collaborative Development

 • Regional Aggregator: A regional entity consolidates events from multiple national AISPs and provides unified access to regional consumers.

-• Enterprise Integration: A large airline receives DNOTAM events (Consumer) and redistributes to internal dispatch centers and crew systems (Provider).
+• Enterprise Integration: A large airline receives SWIM events (Consumer) and redistributes to internal dispatch centers and crew systems (Provider).

 • Data Enrichment: An organization receives raw events, enriches them with local data, and republishes enhanced events.